starring: Nathan Forrest Winters, Brian McHugh and Sam Rockwell

 though the flesh is young and the hearts are strong

 when darkest death has left its mark.

-Every now and then I ask myself this question whenever I watch this movie, or some other clown-themed horror flicks and I always conclude with the same set of answers: Lon Chaney and his epicly true quote: "A clown is funny in the circus ring, but what would be the normal reaction to opening a door at midnight and finding the same clown standing there in the moonlight?"
+Every now and then I ask myself this question as I watch this movie, or any other clown-themed horror flicks and I always conclude with the same set of answers: Lon Chaney and his epicly true quote: "A clown is funny in the circus ring, but what would be the normal reaction to opening a door at midnight and finding the same clown standing there in the moonlight?"